1. Introduction & Scope

 15.3 When you leave our website or otherwise engage with third-parties, we would urge you to read the privacy notice of every website you visit to ensure you are fully informed of all data processing activities connected with the services you receive from us.

 16.2.
-We may transfer Personal Data outside the EEA if one of the following conditions applies:
+We may transfer Personal Data outside the UK and/or EEA if one of the following conditions applies:

 16.2.1. the European Commission has issued a decision confirming that the country to which we transfer the personal data ensures an adequate level of protection for the data subjects’ rights and freedoms;